heheda123123/smoothcpp/README.md

 * join
 * has_prefix has_suffix contains
 * format, replcement of sprintf
-* format, print vector values
+* format, print vector and map values

+## todo
+* use test lib improve test process